 In an increasingly globalized and rapidly changing world questions are often raised on what constitutes meaningful citizenship, as an individual, as a part of a group, and within the context of a global identity This course is designed to explore the concepts of global citizenship and identity from global perspectives via an individual lens.

-Independent reading and/or research under the guidance of a global citizenship faculty member.
+Independent reading and/or research under the guidance of an ethics, culture and society faculty member.
 Refer to the academic policy section for independent study policy.
 Independent study contract is required.
 May be repeated for credit.

 This course is a cultural georgraphy course that introduces students to nine to ten world "realms" or "cultural regions" and provides information on the cultural-geographic and physical-environmental characteristics of these realms.
 The course specifically examines world regions as they exist today, and gives students an understanding of cultural characteristics that dominate each region.
 SS